 Within 24 hours of receiving your appointment date, you must provide proof of the following vaccinations.
 Dogs must have received both a Bordetella and DHPP vaccination.
 Cats must have received a FVRCP vaccination.

 For safety purposes, animals are to be under control at all times, either on a leash or in a carrier box when they are brought to the Spay/Neuter Clinic.

 Appointments are necessary for spay or neuter surgeries.

-All animals must have proper vaccinations before surgery, which may be given at the time of the pre-operative exam on the day of the surgery.
+All animals must have proper vaccinations before surgery.
 If your pet has received the vaccinations from your veterinarian, please present the certification before surgery.
-[Our Vaccination Clinic is open each Saturday from 8:00am-12:00p[m.
-To schedule an appointment for our Saturday Vaccination Clinic, please call 925-608-8420 Tuesday through Friday, 9:30am-4:00pm (closed for lunch 12:00pm-1:00pm).]

 All dogs must be licensed in Contra Costa County (including Antioch).

-Payment for all fees is due at the time of the pre-operative exam.
+Payment for all fees is due within 24 hours of scheduling your appointment.